curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ---

-That concludes the three possible destinations of survival: a "limit approaching one", infinity, and zero.
+That concludes the three possible destinations of survival: a limit approaching "one", a step function, and multiplication by zero.
 God, life, and death.

 # Part two